richard-eman/Todo-Full-Stack/scribbles.md

 db functions
     - need to do stuff with action data
     - need to do stuff
+    - need to do stuff with api
     - need to stringify and parse json files (in db functions or in that other file we used?).

+make that one api thing work (get tasks)